sahn93/os-team3-mirror/README.md

 This project consists of 3 parts: implementing, testing, and improving WRR scheduler.

 ### 1. Implementing WRR Scheduler
 * The WRR scheduling policy

 ### 2. Testing WRR Scheduler
+1. Measuring execution time of a process according to its weight.
+2. Measuring execution time of a process according to # of other processes on the cpu.

+In WRR policy, the execution time of a process will gets longer as its weight decreases and # of processes in the same core increses.

 ### 3. Improving WRR Scheduler